martinchernyavskiy/Notes/Math/Linear Algebra/Concepts/Midterm2/Diagonalization.md

 	- --> kernel of this is not equal to zero
 	- --> A-cIn i snot 1-1 and thus not invertible and thus its determinant is 0
 - c is eigenvalue of A iff c is a root of the characteristic polynomial & A has at most n eigenvalues
+- Eigenvectors of distinct eigenvalues are linearly independent